Picasso and Van Gogh.

 Spatial structure includes the structure of the space itself, such as the nijiriguchi (the lowered entrance to the tea room), as well as the air that flows through the space.
 The mode of behavior refers to the patterns that the host and the guest follow.

-I believe that if we could implement these two elements in society by combining them.
-We would be able to get people to face each other.
+I believe that if we could implement these two elements in society by combining them, we would be able to get people to face each other.
 If there is a mechanism that can make people have the mindset that they want to give beyond that, then the confrontation should gradually disappear.

 Iwamoto: I think the great value we received was that we were able to notice the issues as people inside the project.
 I am glad that I had the opportunity to experience for myself the extent to which the tea industry had fallen into decline and the deterioration of business succession.
 I was also able to notice issues that cannot be seen through statistics alone.